File your monthly returns

 You can file returns by using:

-On your return, you must declare that the subcontractors listed aren’t employees.
+On your return, you must declare that the subcontractors listed are not employees.

 You could get a penalty of up to £3,000 if you give the wrong employment status for a subcontractor on your monthly return.

-You don’t have to file a return for the months when you made no payments to subcontractors, but you must tell HMRC that no return is due.
+You do not have to file a return for the months when you made no payments to subcontractors, but you must tell HMRC that no return is due.